Imposter Syndrome at Work: Success, Self-Doubt, and the Fear of Being Found Out

 Can imposter syndrome lead to burnout?

 Yes.
-The sustained self-monitoring and vigilance that many professionals use to manage the fear of exposure draws on the same cognitive resources needed for recovery.
-Over time this contributes to burnout, even when external performance remains strong.
+The sustained self-monitoring many professionals use to manage fear of exposure draws on the same cognitive resources needed for recovery.
+When that vigilance becomes constant, it can contribute to burnout even while external performance remains strong.

 Why doesn't positive feedback resolve imposter syndrome?